The 6 Types of Procrastination and How to Beat Them

 I have noticed a worsening in my productivity during periods in which I use social media or the internet more, so it is good that you also recognize when it is becoming harmful.

-To help you solve these problems, I have started using tools like time blocker apps, which help me stop even when I don’t want to.
+To help you solve these problems, I have started using tools like blocker apps, which help me stop even when I don’t want to.

 This is not the case for everyone, but it is undeniable that the attention span in this digital age is increasingly lower.